andre0707/ics_FileCreation/README.md

-# ics_FileCreation
+# .ics file creation
-A small overview how to create a .ics calendar file which includes a map location object on iOS devices
+A small readme file how to create a `.ics` calendar file which includes a map location object on iOS devices.
+The important part is the `X-APPLE-STRUCTURED-LOCATION` identifier.

 ## JavaScript example

-The following code creates an `.ics` file which includes an map location object on iOS devices.
-The important part is the `X-APPLE-STRUCTURED-LOCATION` identifier.
+Here is the JavaScript code which can be used inside a click event to create and show the `.ics` file.
+Safari will prompt a message popover to ask the user to display a calendat event first though.

 ```javascript
 let lines = [